-Dwayne Johnson faces off against Jason Momoa, Will Smith—and Gwyneth Paltrow?—in the bottled water wars with new Voss deal
+Dwayne Johnson dives into bottled water with new Voss Water deal

-Dwayne Johnson has added to his laundry list of career titles—wrestler, actor, producer, shoe and apparel designer—by taking an ownership stake in Voss Water, also becoming that brand’s first-ever celebrity endorser.
+Dwayne Johnson has added to his laundry list of career titles—wrestler, actor, producer, shoe and apparel designer—by taking an ownership stake in Voss Water, also becoming that brand’s first celebrity endorser.

 Voss is a Norway-based water brand, known primarily for its unique cylindrical bottle design.
-Johnson has apparently been consumer of the brand for years, but now will be a strategic advisor as the brand expands into new international territories, including China, as well as new product categories, packaging and platforms.
-The first products from this partnerships will be a range of functional offerings planned for launch in early 2020.
+Johnson has apparently been a consumer of the brand for years, but he will now be a strategic adviser as the brand expands into new international territories, including China, as well as new product categories, packaging, and platforms.
+The first products from this partnership will be a range of functional offerings planned for launch in early 2020.

-“I’m thrilled to have evolved my genuine passion for Voss into a formal business investment and work with their exceptional leadership team, to create new products and develop strategic brand initiatives and collaborations,” said Johnson, in a statement.
+“I’m thrilled to have evolved my genuine passion for Voss into a formal business investment and work with their exceptional leadership team, to create new products and develop strategic brand initiatives and collaborations,” Johnson said in a statement.
 “We are going to build great things together.”

 View this post on Instagram